MaximilianKr/metalinguistic-prompting/README.md

 - [ ] test **instruct-tuned models** for all other prompting techniques than *direct*

-- [ ] fix **Pythia quantization slow** loading quantized checkpoint shards for Pythia takes too long (works for OLMo though)
+- [ ] fix Pythia quantization - loading quantized checkpoint shards for Pythia takes too long (works for OLMo though)

-- [ ] add **batching support** only single instances passed to the model, possible improvements achievable (especially for larger models)
+- [ ] add batching support - only single instances passed to the model, possible improvements achievable (especially for larger models)

-- [ ] fix old scripts restore Flan-T5 and OpenAI support
+- [ ] fix old scripts - restore Flan-T5 and OpenAI support

 - [ ] fix `analysis.ipynb`` original notebook broken with new models, evaluation for Experiment 3a (isolated) does not work